Babette de Rozières: Television career

+On April 27, 2023, she published her essay The Hidden Face of Politics in Île-de-France.

 Political career

 She was elected to the regional council of Île-de-France in 2015.

 She contested Paris's 17th constituency at the 2017 French legislative election but came in sixth place in the first round.

 She is a part of the presidential campaign of Valérie Pécresse for the 2022 French presidential election.
 She also supported her campaign for President of the Regional Council of Île-de-France.

+She was a candidate in the 2024 French legislative election in Yvelines's 7th constituency for the National Rally-Les Republicans (UXD).